mm80843/T3.5/docs/index.md

 Lessons learnt from the Covid-19 pandemic](article_tomalska_preparing_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.35467/sdq/146603))
 * [Social distancing enhanced automated optimal design of physical spaces in the wake of the COVID-19 pandemic](article_ugail_social_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.scs.2021.102791))
+* [Effects of the COVID-19 pandemic on the use and perceptions of urban green space: An international exploratory study](article_ugolini_effects_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.ufug.2020.126888))
 * [How to Make Green Building Certification \&
 Rating Systems More Pandemic-Sustainable?](article_ujikawa_how_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1007/978-981-19-1704-2_23))
 * [Impact of COVID-19 on IoT Adoption in Healthcare,